theofidry/AliceBundleExtension/README.md

 ## Credits

-This bundle is developed by [Théo FIDRY](https://github.com/theofidry).
+This library is developed by [Théo FIDRY](https://github.com/theofidry).

 ## License